xmartlabs/xl-blog/blogs/2017-11-01-Introducing-to-Xniffer.md

 ---
 title: Introducing Xniffer, the Swift network profiler built on top of URLSession!
+subtitle: "we created Xniffer , a non intrusive framework to intercept outgoing requests and their responses. "
+permalink: /introducing-to-xniffer/
+featured: true
 date: 2017-11-01
+category: development
+thumbnail: /images/xniffer-web.png
+tags:
+  - Swift
+  - iOS
+  - Tutorial
+  - network
 author: xl
-tags: [Swift, iOS, Tutorial, network]
-category: development
-permalink: /introducing-to-xniffer/
 ---

 Do you often want to debug or monitor external service responses in you app, recognize latency and work with the data you receive back?
 Same happens to us!